 Mount Garbuna Volcano is part of the Garbuna Group of volcanoes, which is made up of three volcanic peaks called Krummel, Welcker, and Garbuna.
 The volcanic peaks sit atop a shield volcano at the southern end of the Willaumex Peninsula, which is an area to the west of Kimbe Town in West New Britain, Papua New Guinea.

 HOW TO GET TO MOUNT GARBUNA VOLCANO

-Walindi Plantation Resort offers a number of land-excursions to compliment their diving options.
-The land excursions include the Talasea WWII plane wrecks, the Hot River, bird watching and a trek up the Garbuna Volcano.
+Walindi Plantation Resort offers a number of land excursions to compliment its diving options.
+The land excursions include the Talasea WWII plane wrecks, the Hot River, bird watching, and a trek up the Garbuna Volcano.
 We went diving on our first and last day at Walindi Plantation Resort but on our second day we ventured out on the Mount Garbuna Volcano Trek.